MrChrisJ/World-Citizenship/ReadMe.md

 3. An Expiry Date is included as a feature and should be thought carefully about.
 It is possible that someone could have their PGP key stolen and it’s important that the right intervals of time are chosen so that they can “check-in” to such meet ups on a regular enough basis that they can publicly revoke old keys.
 The hope is that by bringing down the cost of providing such a service all over the world registering yourself will become effortless.
 4. We should think carefully before thinking about how biometrics can be used.
 It would not be wise to leave biometric data out in the open in plain text as it could be used by another.
 However if it could be salted or hashed with another string and if it can only be implemented at certain times and places according to protocol then it could be used as a kind of Seed which could generate other identities.
 5. The citizens could also use the meet up as an opportunity to prove other identities like BitMessage addresses in case they are a journalist for example and want to prove that this secure drop for whistle blowers is going to send content to where they say it will.
+6. One person multiple identities may also be an issue but not if we accept this as a feature of the system and do not misattribute what we are using these passports for.
+It is already possible to have multiple passports even from the same country if you know what to do.